TheGex777/Kali-Linux-CTF-Setup/README.md

 # Envirionment Setup

-This is a bash script that I use before I perform any external recon on a machine.
-Its purpose is to automatically create folders and download external tools so that I don't have to perform those tasks manually.
+This is a bash script that I use before I perform any recon on a machine.
+It downloads my Cherry Tree template, creates directories to organize data, and allows the option to download privilege escalation tools for later use.

-Directory Information:
+Directory Structure:

-Enumeration - Contains a variety of subdirectories for specific services that are commonly found on HackTheBox machines.

 Exploits - Used for copying exploit scripts found from exploitdb or the searchsploit tool.

-Flags - Used for storing User flags and Root Flags.

 Screenshots - Used for storing screenshots (in case you were making a writeup).